Naggafin/Creating-search-filters-with-django-filter/README.md

     price = models.DecimalField(max_digits=5, decimal_places=2)
 ```

 Now we need to define the serializers for our models so that we can utilize Django REST Framework and later create a filterable web API.
-We'll define a serializer for both the Author and Book models.
-The BookSerializer is used as a nested serializer in AuthorSerializer (as indicated by the `published_books` field) for the convenience of the end user.
+We'll define a serializer for both the `Author` and `Book` models.
+The `BookSerializer` is used as a nested serializer in `AuthorSerializer` (as indicated by the `published_books` field) for the convenience of the end user.
 Without a nested serializer, Django REST Framework would only serialize the primary key field, which is `id` by default.
-With the nested serializer defined, it will serialize all of the fields defined in the BookSerializer for each Book in the Author's `published_books` set into a JSON array.
+With the nested serializer defined, it will serialize all of the fields defined in the `BookSerializer` for each `Book` in the `Author`'s `published_books` set into a JSON array.
 Create a serializers.py file in the books app folder and add the following code:

 ```python
 # books/serializers.py